-- .1 The front fender(s) may be replaced with any front fender(s) of equivalent size and shape to 'OE, and equivalent or greater weight than 'OE'. - .2 Spoilers, air dams and skirts (i.e., body kits) and splitters may be added or replaced provided the replacement does not fall under Section 5.1A3 and is of equivalent or greater weight than 'OE'.
-The exterior panels, exterior trim and bumpers may be modified only to the extent necessary to facilitate the addition or replacement. - .3 Grills, ducts and scoops in exterior panels may be enlarged or added to facilitate engine cooling/induction or brake cooling, provided these modifications serve no other function. - .4 Exterior mouldings, badges and mirrors may be modified. - .5 Rear bumper skins can be modified to allow for exhaust piping. - .6 The rear seal between the body and the hood may be removed, and the rear of the hood may be raised to vent the engine compartment. - .7 OE style side skirts within the factory body lines, for cosmetic purposes/stone guards.
+- .1 The front fender(s) may be replaced with any front fender(s) of equivalent size and shape to 'OE, and equivalent or greater weight than 'OE'.
+Fenders that are lighter weight than OE shall be declared under Section 5.1.C.20. - .2 Spoilers, air dams and skirts (i.e., body kits) and splitters may be added or replaced provided the replacement does not fall under Section 5.1.A3 and is of equivalent or greater weight than 'OE'.
+The exterior panels, exterior trim and bumpers may be modified only to the extent necessary to facilitate the addition or replacement. - .3 Grills, ducts and scoops in exterior panels may be enlarged or added to facilitate engine cooling/induction or brake cooling, provided these modifications serve no other function. - .4 Exterior mouldings, badges and mirrors may be modified. - .5 To accommodate non-stock exhaust piping, the bumper skin may be trimmed to a maximum of 2 inches from an aftermarket tail pipe. - .6 The rear seal between the body and the hood may be removed, and the rear of the hood may be raised to vent the engine compartment. - .7 OE style side skirts within the factory body lines, for cosmetic purposes/stone guards.